ANRGUSC/lorawandocs/docs/source/mqttpaho.rst

 Now run the script using **python paho_mqtt_v2.py** command on the Windows terminal.

 You can see the output on the Windows terminal.
-You could see the packets being sent and different parameters with which the packet was transmittes and received.
+You can see the packets being sent and different parameters with which the packet was transmittes and received.

 The below image shows the **output of the paho_mqtt_v2 script**.